kottans/kottans-course-bootstrap/README.md

 ![](images/application-monitor-export.png)
 4. You will get spreadsheet ![](images/applications-spreadsheet.png) that can be further used.
 Usually, you would do several exports (as people tend to start registering when course is announced) and merge those together.

+There's also possibility you would be creating a course that we never had before and thus you might need to modify [application monitor](https://github.com/kottans/application-monitor) to support corresponding columns / filtering / export.

+> _Note: we previously also had 'beta'-course, that wasn't available for wide audience but was more of 'by kottans for kottans'.
+In that case there's a different flow for getting registrations/test task/interviews._

 ### Sending out test assignment

+You will need to have test assignment text ready.
+Sample test assignments from JS course few years ago: [Contact Book](https://docs.google.com/document/d/1a0q0TQDEShK_3xzUEeUWe4Vuipc4haMXzZyIDTDslvk/edit?usp=sharing), [Gaussian solver](https://gist.github.com/programulya/659481e897de02408d57).
+Quantity and complexity of tasks depends solely on quantity of participants and mission.
+Be sure to agree in the team on general criteria used to measure completeness/quality of solution.

 ### Setting up interview
 ### Interview feedback
 ### Setting up courses